BLE-LTER/ble-handbook/handbook.md

 - I do this fairly early on in the process: normally, as soon as PI have sent us a file somewhere, even if it's a sample with no metadata, since we know there's data coming at some point.
 I do not enter any information into metabase until we receive complete good quality metadata.

-- Create a new R project under EML_generation for easy project management.
+- Create a new R project under EML_generation/EML_RRproject_(datasetID) for easy project management.
 I looked into how to automate this with `init_datapkg()`, no dice so far.
+Instead, one has to open RStudio, select File/New Project/Associate project with existing directory, then navigate to the correct folder to initiate a new project.

 <a id="data-processing-1"></a>
 ## Data processing